AlanHohn/alanhohn.github.io/conversational-git/chapter-07.md

 merge tracking it was painfully easy to make it create those spurious conflicts.)

-We've still got at least one more chapter on feature branches, because we've been working again at the "happy path" where no one gets in another person's way.
+We've still got at least one more chapter on feature branches, because we've been working again with the "happy path" where no one gets in another person's way.
 We need to look at more realistic cases.